MBK Center

 In 2009, MBK Center management reported daily visitor numbers of more than 100,000, half of whom were young Thai people and a third foreign visitors.

 History

-MBK Center was the largest shopping mall in Asia when it opened on 7 February, 1985.
-It is on land leased from the adjacent Chulalongkorn University.
+MBK Center was the largest shopping mall in Asia when it opened on 7 February 1985.
+It is situated on land leased from the adjacent Chulalongkorn University.
 This lease was renewed in 2013.
-MBK was named after the parents of the developer Sirichai Bulakul, Mah and Boonkrong, whose statues are found on the ground floor.
-The seventh floor used to have MBK Hall which was a concert hall for popular Thai and foreign singers in the 1980s and 1990s, said location now house 8 cinemas operated by SF Group instead.
+MBK was named after the parents of the developer Sirichai Bulakul, Mah and Boonkrong, whose statues are located on the ground floor.
+The seventh floor used to house MBK Hall, a concert hall for popular Thai and foreign singers in the 1980s and 1990s.
+Said location now houses eight cinemas operated by SF Group.